Madez17/calendar/README.md

     clone the project.
     ```

-2. Move to the folder [calendar-app](https://github.com/Madez17/calendar/tree/main/calendar-app) to follow the environment configuration instructions in order to run the application.
+2. Move to the folder [calendar-app](https://github.com/Madez17/calendar/tree/main/calendar-app) and follow the environment configuration instructions in order to run the application.

 ---